Harry F. Sinclair House: Architecture

 The mansion was one of several ornate residences on the south side of 79th Street, which had been undeveloped until the end of the 19th century.
 It was designed in an eclectic French Renaissance style by C. P. H. Gilbert, who built several other mansions along Fifth Avenue.
 The foreman, Harvey Murdock, was also prolific both in the construction of private residences in Manhattan and Brooklyn, and had worked with Gilbert several times prior to the Sinclair House.
 The only additions to the building since its construction – a tankhouse on the roof and concrete arches to support a new roof for the penthouse – were made by Gilbert in the 1920s.
+The mansion has a height of about 71 ft.
+An areaway, or dry moat, surrounds the mansion.

+Facade

 Gilbert and Murdock constructed the bulk of the mansion with brick, which was then faced with limestone ashlar.
-The north façade is characterized by multiple windows, housed in either square recesses or semi-elliptical and fully Gothic arches, and adorned variously with colonettes, ogee arches, and foliate reliefs around the glass.
-The main entrance is a frontispiece, a staple of French Renaissance homes, placed just to the left of the façade's center.
+The north facade is characterized by multiple windows, housed in either square recesses or semi-elliptical and fully Gothic arches, and adorned variously with colonettes, ogee arches, and foliate reliefs around the glass.
+The main entrance is a frontispiece, a staple of French Renaissance homes, placed just to the left of the facade's center.
 It is made up of a portal that contains six wrought iron and glass doors, all fashioned in the Gothic Revival style.
+Within the portal is a set of Renaissance Revival doors.
 On top of the portal is a balcony, in front of a second-story window in a rectangular recess embellished with hanging crockets.
 The balustrades flanking the entrance and the balcony above it are decorated with images of seahorses.
-At the top of the façade are wall dormers, topped with pinnacles, upon a cornice that frames a mansard roof shingled in slate.
+A string course runs horizontally across the facade above the first story, and another string course runs above the second story.
+At the top of the facade are wall dormers, topped with pinnacles, upon a cornice that frames a mansard roof shingled in slate.
 At each corner on the cornice are small turrets ornamented with crockets and finials.
-To the left of the entrance is a three-sided bay window rising from the basement to the third floor, and to the left of that is a copper conservatory in a corner recess.
-The western façade is symmetrical and dominated by a curved, projecting pavilion, rising from the basement to the cornice.
-Every floor on the project has three windows, which again mix square frames and elliptical arches.
-Belt courses run along the entire façade, separating the floors and terminating at the corners with sculpted gargoyle heads.